-Product sales revenue
+Product sales

-The Company recognizes revenue from sales of vestronidase alfa (UX003) on a "named patient" basis, which is allowed in certain countries prior to the commercial approval of the product in the territory.
-Under ASC 606, revenue from product sales is recognized at the point in time when the product is shipped to the customer.
-Prior to recognizing revenue, the Company makes estimates of the transaction price, including variable consideration that is subject to a constraint.
-Amounts of variable consideration are included in the transaction price to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
+The Company sells Mepsevii through a limited number of distributors.
+Under Accounting Standards Codification (ASC) 606, revenue from product sales is recognized at the point in time when the delivery is made and when title and risk of loss transfers to these distributors.
+The Company also recognizes revenue from sales of Mepsevii and UX007 on a "named patient" basis, which are allowed in certain countries prior to the commercial approval of the product in the territory.
+Prior to recognizing revenue, the Company makes estimates of the transaction price including variable consideration that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
+Product sales are recorded net of estimated government-mandated rebates and chargebacks, distribution fees, estimated product returns and other deductions.